sbamohabbatchafjiri/Honggfuzzplus/README.md

-If you want to exclusively use a custom mutator, you can specify the path to the respective shared object file as follows:
+If you want to exclusively use a custom mutator, you can specify the path to the respective shared object file as follows.

 For AFL++ (American Fuzzy Lop Plus Plus) using the example code:
 ```